dunyuliu/MTMOD_tools/README.md

 wget https://repo.anaconda.com/archive/Anaconda3-2022.05-Linux-x86_64.sh
 bash Anaconda3-2022.05-Linux-x86_64.sh
 ```
 Right after the installation of Anaconda, you will be asked if to run 'conda init'.
-We suggested 'yes'.
+We suggest to type in 'yes'.
 Or, you need to use
 ```
 source path_to_anaconda/bin/activate